ellipsis-drive/python-package/docs/path/raster/timestamp/index.md

 **Optional arguments**

-- style (either uuid or dictionary describing a style).
-If no style given raw data is returned.
-Also see https://docs.ellipsis-drive.com/developers/api-v3/path-raster/styles/add-style
-- epsg (int), default 3857 (webmercator)
+- epsg (int), epsg code of the coordinate system of the extent. default 4326 (webmercator)
 - token (string)

 ## trash